 |Periods||Households including NPISHs Home mortgages; closing balance (million euros)||Households including NPISHs Home mortgages; net lending (million euros)|

 This table presents a number of key figures of the sector accounts.
 These main indicators provide the most important information on the total economy and on the main institutional sectors of the economy: non-financial corporations, financial corporations, general government, households including non-profit institutions serving households and the rest of the world.

 The figures from 1995 up to and including 2019 are final.
 Data of 2020, 2021 and 2022 are provisional.

-Data on the first quarter of 2022 have been added.
+Data on the third quarter of 2022 have been added.

 When will new figures be published?

 Annual figures: Provisional data are published 6 months after the end of the reporting year.
 Final data are released 18 months after the end of the reporting year.